Carl Wuttke: Biography

 From 1871 to 1873, he studied at the Berlin University of the Arts, then with Angelo Quaglio in Munich.
 In 1874, he travelled to Italy on foot and remained there until 1876.
 After returning to Germany, he studied with Eugen Dücker at the Kunstakademie Düsseldorf until 1880.
+After 1885, he was a resident of Munich.

 Later, he went back to Italy, visiting Sardinia and Sicily as well.
 Many of his best-known works were sketched in those locations.
-He also made brief trips to Andalusia (1880) and Norway (1894).
-After 1885, he was a resident of Munich.
+He also made brief trips to Andalusia (1880) and Norway (1894), and travelled to North Africa (Algeria, Egypt) and the Sudan.

-Some of his trips were to places considered exotic at the time; including Algeria, Egypt and the Sudan.
 In 1893, he visited the United States and, from 1897 to 1899, made a trip around the world, which included stops in China and Japan (1898).
 His sketches from there were used to create paintings for Kaiser Wilhelm II, which were hung in the "Silbersaal" (Silver Hall) of the Berliner Stadtschloss.

 His landscapes often include small genre scenes.
 As he progressed, his colors tended to grow brighter and his composition took on a fleeting effect, so that his work is often categorized as "Pre-Impressionist", but he never associated himself with any Secessionist movement.